 The preference is that this single document of no more than eight pages is then submitted in PDF format, although documents submitted in Word.doc/Word.docx will also be admitted.
 Applications exceeding this strict page limit will not be entertained.
 Furthermore, all applications must be made in accordance with the Schedule for the Forum, and must be submitted on or before February 7, 2020.
 Regrettably, no applications beyond this date can or will be accepted.

 Applicants will then be informed of the progress of their application in the new year, and can expect to hear back from the convenors of the Forum before the end of February 2019.
 Successful applicants will then be asked to work further on their proposed research presentation for the Forum and prepare a draft of their work for presentation to the entire Forum when it meets in August 2019.
 The expectation will be that this draft will be of the order of no more than 12,000 words (inclusive of footnotes).
 The convenors of the Forum wish to emphasize the importance of this limitation; no presentations exceeding this limitation will be able to progress to presentation at the Forum.

-The draft of the presentation will be due from each of the selected applicants on or before April 15, 2018: compliance with this deadline is essential because, shortly after this date, presentations will be forwarded to those senior international law scholars participating in the Forum in order that they may prepare their respective responses.
-At the same time, these presentations will also be circulated in the form of a dossier or compendium to other participants in the Forum, in order that selected junior faculty can participate in the general discussion of other presentations that will be heard at the seventh Forum at the University of Melbourne in May 2018.
+The draft of the presentation will be due from each of the selected applicants on or before June 30, 2019: compliance with this deadline is essential because, shortly after this date, presentations will be forwarded to those senior international law scholars participating in the Forum in order that they may prepare their respective responses.
+At the same time, these presentations will also be circulated in the form of a dossier or compendium to other participants in the Forum, in order that selected junior faculty can participate in the general discussion of other presentations that will be heard at the eighth Forum at the National University of Singapore in August 2019.

 Further details of the format of the Forum shall be provided to successful applicants in February 2020.